Preparing for Graduation

-Students who have completed all degree requirements (College and major requirements) and who have observed the rules and regulations of the University, including the Honor Code, will be recommended to the faculty of the college for conferral of a degree by the University of Virginia, if otherwise in good standing.
+Students who have completed all degree requirements (College, major, etc., requirements) and who have observed the rules and regulations of the University, including the Honor Code, will be recommended to the faculty of the college for conferral of a degree by the University of Virginia, if otherwise in good standing.

 The steps of preparing to receive a degree are the following:

 - Apply for graduation in SIS; click here for directions.

 - Check your "primary" and "diploma address" in SIS.
 For assistance with changing your diploma address, see the SIS Help website, and to update/correct your primary name contact UREG directly.